dtolnay/seq-macro/README.md

 }
 ```

-There are just two more features to know about:

 - If the input tokens contain a section surrounded by `#(` ... `)*` then only
   that part is repeated.